vinycqueiroz/roof-calculator/README.md

 Total with Waste = Total Roof Area * (1 + Waste Percentage)
 ```

-## Hosting Instructions
-To use this web app, you can host it on:
-- **GitHub Pages** (Upload the HTML file and enable GitHub Pages in settings)

 ## Adding to iPhone Home Screen
 1. Open the hosted link in **Safari**.
 2. Tap the **Share** button.